codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 In order to use `codemagic.yaml` for build configuration on Codemagic, it has to be committed to your repository.
 The name of the file must be `codemagic.yaml` and it must be located in the root directory of the repository.

-When detected in repository, `codemagic.yaml` is automatically used for configuring builds that are triggered in response to the events defined in the file, provided that a [webhook](../building/webhooksš) is set up.
+When detected in repository, `codemagic.yaml` is automatically used for configuring builds that are triggered in response to the events defined in the file, provided that a [webhook](../building/webhooks) is set up.

 Builds can be also started manually by clicking **Start new build** in Codemagic and selecting the branch and workflow to build in the **Specify build configuration** popup.

 ## Syntax

 `codemagic.yaml` follows the traditional [YAML syntax](https://yaml.org/).
-You can customize the file by running custom scripts in the `scripts` section(s).
+Here are a few tips and tricks on how to better structure the file.

-### Naming sections
+### Section names

 For easier reading of the configuration file and build logs, you can divide the scripts into meaningful sections with descriptive names.

     scripts:
-      - name: Build for iOS
+      - name: Build for iOS         # Name of the section
-        script: flutter build ios
+        script: flutter build ios   # The script(s) to be run in that section

 ### Reusing sections